Bettendorf, Iowa: Transportation

 Beginning in 2012, a portion of downtown Bettendorf's buildings were torn down to make way for the new I-74 Bridge project and as part of a corresponding downtown Bettendorf redevelopment.
 The original I-74 twin bridge span was built in 1935 and the second in 1959.
 The I-74 Bridge project will demolish the original twin spans and construct a new I-74 bridge over the Mississippi River.
-The 1.2 billion dollar bridge project began construction in July 2017 and is expected to be completed in 2021.
+The 1.2 billion dollar bridge project began construction in July 2017 and was completed in 2021.
 The project converted Grant Street, in the vicinity of I-74, to a two-way street with three lanes in each direction.
 New commercial and residential construction in downtown Bettendorf has occurred in the redesigned corridor.
 The I-74 bridge connects Bettendorf and Moline, Illinois.